 A more comprehensive conceptualization of factors that affect SME access to finance was therefore necessary because earlier studies (Whincop (2001), Pandula (2011), Levine (2004), Kumar and Fransico (2006), Storey (2004) have tended to concentrate on a three factor frame work (entrepreneurial factors, firm factors and financial factors).
 Previous studies used either the three factor frame work or the gender factor in the investigation of factors that affect the SME financial access.
-Consequently this study sought to address the three factors and an additional fourth factor which relates to gender mainstreaming of financial access for establishing the factors that affect the access of finance by SMEs(McComick (2001),Flestcner and Kenney (2011).
+Consequently this study sought to address tools or systems are required to improve accessibility to financial products offered by banks to small and medium enterprises.